tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 ## Detecting Divergent Key State

-As described in {{exported}}, both Post-Handshake Certificate-Based Client Authentication and Exported Authenticators can be used after an Extended Key Update to confirm that both endpoints derived the same traffic keys.
-Because the authentication messages produced by these mechanisms depend on values derived from the updated traffic keys, any divergence in those traffic keys causes validation to fail, revealing interference by an active attacker.
+As described in {{exported}}, Post-Handshake Certificate-Based Client Authentication and Exported Authenticators can be used after an Extended Key Update to detect that the endpoints derived different keys.
+Detection relies on the CertificateVerify message, which is signed with a private key the attacker does not hold, so validation fails and the interference is revealed.
+This assurance is directional.
+Post-Handshake Authentication authenticates the client, so only the server detects the divergence.
+An Exported Authenticator authenticates the endpoint that produces it, so the peer validating it detects the divergence; assurance in both directions requires an authenticator from each endpoint.